-When you have a sand or diatomaceous earth (D.E.) filter, a multiport valve can significantly simplify your maintenance needs and improve the filtration system’s function.
+If you have a sand or diatomaceous earth (D.E.) filter, a multiport valve can significantly simplify your maintenance needs and improve the filtration system’s function.
 But upon first glance, the multiport valve (MPV) can look a little intimidating.
-Fortunately, it doesn’t take much to understand how to use a multiport valve.
+Fortunately, it won’t take long to understand how to use a multiport valve.

-In this article, I’ll outline the typical functions of the multiport valve and the context for which swimming pool owners may want to use them.
+In this article, I’ll outline the typical functions of the multiport valve and the context in which swimming pool owners may want to use them.

 What Does a Multiport Valve Do?

 The MPV provides a simple means for redirecting the flow of water from the pump to…well, wherever you need it to flow.
 A handle allows the user to direct water through a specific port, depending on the pool’s needs – for example, lowering the water level, backwashing the filter, or setting the whole system up for winter.

 No matter the setting to which you plan to change the valve, one step remains constant: turn off the pump before moving the valve handle.
 Skipping this step puts the whole filtration system at risk.
 Increased pressure can destroy O-rings, the rubber diverter gasket, or other internal components or create danger throughout the lines, damaging not only equipment but potentially people nearby.

 Most multiport valves have three main ports: the pump, return, and waste ports.
 The pump port receives unfiltered water from the pool itself, while the return port sends the filtered water back into the pool.
 The waste port sends water elsewhere during vacuuming or backwashing operations.

 Unless a specific maintenance task is underway, “filter” is the typical operating setting for an MPV.
 On the filter valve setting, the pump forces water from the pool through the filter media and back out the return port to the pool.
 On sand filters, the water pumps in from the top, while on Diatomaceous Earth filters, the water comes in from the bottom.